mkeeter/states-machine/README.md

 # Compiling
 At the moment, **States Machine** supports compiling a native application on my laptop (MacOS 10.13).

-It can cross-compile to Windows (if `TARGET=win32-cross` is set), but the graphics don't completely work in Wine;
+It can also cross-compile to Windows (if `TARGET=win32-cross` is set), with slight graphical glitches during window resizing.
-it's unknown whether it would work on a native Windows installation.

 ## Building dependencies
 GLFW is shipped in the repository, to easily build a static binary.
 It only needs to be compiled once.